SenjaLend/senjasc/README.md

 - **Isolated Pools:** Each asset and market risk is contained to ensure safer lending and allow onboarding of new assets.
 - **Dynamic Risk Management:** Decentralized oracles (API3) provide real-time pricing for efficient liquidation and optimized borrowing limits.
 - **Multi-Asset Support:** Supports ETH, Stablecoins, and other collateral types, with plans for additional assets across LayerZero-supported chains.
-- **Seamless UX:** No need to manually bridge assets — LayerZero handles cross-chain messaging.
+- **Seamless UX:** No need to manually bridge assets, LayerZero handles cross-chain messaging.

 ---